 The tax payer is not guilty of a willful attempt to evade the tax.

 These rules apply for both federal and state income taxes.
-If all of the above criteria apply, then the income tax due for the years in question is dischargeable in a Chapter 7 bankruptcy.
+If all of the above criteria apply, then the income tax due for the years in question is dischargeable in a Chapter 7 personal bankruptcy.
 Most of the above questions involve timing issues and it is often necessary to order tax transcripts from the IRS to determine exactly when a particular tax return was filed and when the tax was assessed.
 Proper application of the above rules is somewhat complicated and it is highly recommended that you consult an Iowa bankruptcy attorney who is experienced in discharging taxes in bankruptcy for a knowledgeable review of your exact situation.

 Some taxes are never dischargeable in a Chapter 7.
 These include sales taxes, wage withholding taxes and income taxes due when a return has not been filed.
 However, a Chapter 13 bankruptcy repayment plan is available to set up a 36 to 60 month payment plan to pay these types of taxes off in full without additional interest or penalties.
-A Chapter 13 payment plan may provide a better option than attempting to work out a voluntary payment plan directly with the IRS because we can propose the payment terms and can stop all interest and penalties.
+A Chapter 13 personal payment plan may provide a better option than attempting to work out a voluntary payment plan directly with the IRS because we can propose the payment terms and can stop all interest and penalties.
 Also, a Chapter 13 filing will stop any other collection efforts including IRS wage garnishments or bank account levies.